John Kreese: Commentary

 The character was based on Robert Mark Kamen's friend Ed McGrath.
 Martin Kove got the role by being verbally abusive towards director John G. Avildsen.
 An often recited rumor is that the character of John Kreese was originally written for Chuck Norris, but he turned down the role because he thought it would give karate a negative image.
-Norris has disputed this rumor, but said if he had been offered the role, he would have turned it down for similar reasons.
+Norris has disputed this rumor, but said that if he had been offered the role, he would have turned it down for similar reasons.